rgl/proxmox-ve/README.md

 * sets the initial disk size to 128 GB
 * sets the initial memory to 4 GB
 * sets the Packer output base directory to /dev/shm
-* sets the country to Germany (timezone is updated by Proxmox VE installer) and changes the keyboard layout back to "U.S. English" as this is needed for the subsequent `boot_command` statements
-* sets the hostname to pve-test.example.local
 * uses all default shell provisioners (see [`./provisioners`](./provisioners)) and a custom one for german localisation